CS

 Small cars are the backbone of Australian motoring: cheap to buy, cheap to run, easy to park, and in 2026 packed with safety tech that used to be reserved for luxury cars.
 Here are the best, ranked by what buyers actually search for, value, fuel economy, resale, comfort, reliability and the cute factor.

-The Yaris Cross is the most fuel-efficient SUV in Australia at 3.8L/100km.
+The Yaris Cross is one of the most fuel-efficient SUVs in Australia at 3.8L/100km.
 That's cheaper to fuel than most EVs when you factor in electricity costs.
-It's a small SUV with proper ground clearance, available AWD, 390L boot, and Toyota's unmatched reliability reputation.
+It's a small SUV with proper ground clearance, a 390L boot and a 5-star ANCAP rating from 2021, plus Toyota's unmatched reliability reputation.

 → Compare all Yaris Cross variants

 If you enjoy driving, the CX-30 is in a different league.
 G-Vectoring Control Plus makes it genuinely fun through corners.
 The interior feels like a $50k car.
 Soft-touch materials, tight panel gaps, and Bose audio on higher trims.
-The 2.5L Skyactiv-G engine is smooth and responsive.
+The car at $29,990 is the G20 Pure, with a 114kW 2.0L Skyactiv-G four at 6.3L/100km.
+The 2.5L G25 engine is real but it costs a lot more: the cheapest G25 CX-30 is the Touring at $40,490.

 → Compare all CX-30 variants

-The Cerato packs more features per dollar than almost any car in Australia.
-The Sport+ gets a 10.25-inch screen, wireless CarPlay, LED headlights, and a suite of safety tech.
-All for under $30k.
-Kia's 7-year warranty is the longest of any mainstream brand.
+The K4 replaced the Cerato and packs more features per dollar than almost any car in Australia.
+The Sport+ at $37,490 gets a 10.25-inch screen, wireless CarPlay, LED headlights, and a suite of safety tech.
+Kia's 7-year unlimited-km warranty is the longest of any mainstream Japanese or Korean brand, and the K4 holds a 5-star ANCAP rating from 2025, the most recent test of anything in this guide.

 → Compare all i30 variants